 In his first season the Cougars advanced to the New Jersey Athletic Conference playoffs for the first time since 2000-01, finishing third in the NJAC South Division.
 At the conclusion of the 2007-08 season, his team was honored by the Collegiate Basketball Officials Association with the Sam Schoenfeld Award.
 The Schoenfeld Award is presented to the college or university, which in the judgement of the CBOA membership best exemplifies "the highest degree of sportsmanship, character, and ethics among their players, coaches and spectators."

-With 20 years of experience, Kurzinsky most recently worked for a pair of tri-state area Division I schools.
-He was the assistant men's basketball coach and recruiting coordinator at Saint Peter's College last season and the director of men's basketball operations at Columbia University in 2005-06.
+With over 20 years of experience, Kurzinsky most recently worked for a pair of tri-state area Division I schools.
+He was the assistant men's basketball coach and recruiting coordinator at Saint Peter's College and the director of men's basketball operations at Columbia University in 2005-06.

 Prior to his arrival at the Ivy League school, Kurzinsky was the head men's basketball coach and assistant athletic director at Rockland Community College in Suffern, N.Y., for five seasons.
 During his tenure at Rockland, all 23 of his players graduated with associate degrees and advanced to four-year institutions to continue their academic and athletic careers.
 Kurzinsky helped revive a program that had won just nine games in the four years prior to his arrival, steering Rockland to a 40-38 record in Region XV play during his five seasons at the helm.